odoo/documentation/accounting/others/reporting/main_reports.rst

 ------------

-Run the **Aged Payable Details** report to display information on individual bills, credit notes and overpayments owed by you, and how long these have gone unpaid.
+Run the **Aged Payable Details** report to display information on individual invoices, credit notes and overpayments owed by you, and how long these have gone unpaid.

 .. image:: media/main_reports02.png